Sob1234509876/Omni-com/README.md

 alpha 1.2.0 :
 Changed name of the game to Omni com., made save and tried to make a local server and client (Note : it doesn\`t works, Note2 : the peice of code is in vanilla.main.createGame, can anybody give me some help???).
 The server and client is W.I.P, the fandom website is also W.I.P (official fandom?
 What`s that?).

+alpha 1.2.1 :
+Fixed the client and server of the vanilla plugin, added run.bat for compiling and running the game.